-Negative PV implies either hydrostatic, inertial or symmetric instability (e.g., Hoskins, 2015).
-In the following, we analyse the partitioning of the PV anomalies in vorticity and static stability and discuss its implication for the expected lifetime of these anomalies.
-The PV dipole is associated with a dipole of absolute vertical vorticity $f + \zeta$ with similar magnitude in both poles (Fig. 8b), and thus, can be understood as the effect of tilting of horizontal vorticity by the convective updraft (cf.

-- 405 Chagnon and Gray, 2009).
-Moreover, strong heating in the convective updraft leads to increased static stability inside the updraft ($d\theta/dz = 3.5 \text{ K km}^{-1}$; not shown) and a shallow layer of low static stability ($d\theta/dz \le 2 \text{ K km}^{-1}$, Figs. 5e and 7e) above.
+Negative PV implies either hydrostatic, inertial, or symmetric instability (e.g., Hoskins, 2015).
+In the following, we analyze the partitioning of the PV anomalies in vorticity and static stability and discuss its implication for the expected lifetime of these anomalies.
+The PV dipole is associated with a dipole of absolute vertical vorticity $f + \zeta$ with similar magnitude in both poles (Fig. 8b) and thus can be understood as the effect of tilting of horizontal vorticity by the convective updraft (see Chagnon and Gray, 2009).
+Moreover, strong heating in the convective updraft ( $d\theta/dz = 3-5 \text{ K km}^{-1}$ ; not shown) and a shallow layer of low static stability ( $d\theta/dz \le 2 \text{ K km}^{-1}$ , Figs. 5e and 7e) above.
 The static stability is relatively uniform across both poles.
 Hence, the PV dipole's horizontal structure is predominantly determined by vorticity and not static stability.
-This is consistent with Chagnon and Gray (2009), who also found that in convective updrafts the so-called 'latent vorticity' is quickly converted to horizontal dipoles of vertical vorticity that determine - 410 the PV dipole structure.
+This is consistent with Chagnon and Gray (2009), who also found that in convective updrafts the so-called "latent vorticity" is quickly converted to horizon-tal dipoles of vertical vorticity that determine the PV dipole structure.